 Fortunately, there is a legal way to recover what was overpaid and thus optimize the project's finances.

-In the most recent success story of the firm, the development company paid the amount of $2,770,174.00 pesos for property tax, so that, through this amparo judgment, a refund of 50.03% of the amount paid was obtained, in other words, $1,384,305.00 pesos.
+In the firm's most recent success story, the developer company paid the amount of $2,770,174.00 pesos for property tax, so, through this amparo lawsuit, the refund of the 50.03% of the amount paid, that is, $1,384,305.00 pesos.

 If you are part of a real estate developer and want to explore how this strategy can benefit you, do not hesitate to contact us, we are sure that you too will want to optimize your costs and pay only what is fair.